What are the aims of teaching Spanish?

-At Bramley St. Peter’s we are excited to be learning Spanish.
-We believe it is important to learn Spanish as it is the second most natively spoken language in the world and the primary language of 20 countries worldwide.
+At Bramley St. Peter’s, our children enjoy learning Spanish.
+We believe it is important to learn Spanish as it is the second most widely spoken language in the world and the primary language of 20 countries worldwide.
 It is also the primary MFL language taught in an increasing amount of Secondary schools.

 As part of our Spanish lessons children have the opportunity to listen to Spanish being spoken, as well as joining in and responding in Spanish.
 They are offered the opportunity to explore the patterns and sounds of the language through songs and rhymes.

 Children are encouraged to participate in simple conversations, asking and answering questions, using familiar vocabulary, phrases and simple writing.
 They are encouraged to read carefully and show understanding of words as well as present their own ideas and information orally to adults and peers alike.

 We aim to ensure that children broaden their Spanish vocabulary and develop an ability to understand new words so they can describe people, places, things and actions both orally and in writing.

 We have a long-term plan that details the skill progression throughout the year.
 Children’s progress is assessed informally and continuously during lessons by the class teacher.
 It is considered important that progression is measured and ensured through skill levels, not by endlessly growing lists of vocabulary.